-Fort Smith-based Beall Barclay & Company and Little Rock-based Thomas & Thomas are merging in a deal expected to close later this year, creating of the state’s largest privately held accounting firms.
+Fort Smith-based Beall Barclay & Company and the Little Rock office of Thomas & Thomas are merging in a deal expected to close later this year, creating of the state’s largest privately held accounting firms.
 Terms of the deal were not disclosed.

 Beall Barclay, founded in 1963 and in the 1990s acquired Rogers-based Barclay, has offices in Fort Smith, Rogers and Russellville.
-Thomas & Thomas, founded in 1953, has offices in Little Rock and Texarkana.
+Thomas & Thomas was founded in 1953 in Texarkana, where its headquarters remains, and that office is not effected by the merger.

 “Both Beall Barclay and Thomas & Thomas have rich histories rooted in Arkansas beginning over 50 years ago,” Beall Barclay Managing Member Barbara Hambrick said in the statement.
 “Our firms share similar cultures focused on our clients and our staff, and we anticipate this merger will strengthen our relationships with both.
 We share the same mission of providing quality services to our clients, and our combined resources will help both our clients and our firm grow.
 We are eager to join forces with Thomas & Thomas.”